Molodos/ElegooNeptuneThumbnails/README.md

 - The estimated print time is added to the thumbnail for a better overview

-> TODO: Add image of example thunbnail on printer
+> TODO: Add image of example thumbnail on printer

 ## Installation